 Return to Gwyneth Walker Music Catalog

 These folk carols (songs) are known for their starkly beautiful melodies and harmonies -- simple, yet moving.
-In creating new string quartet adaptations, the composer has enjoyed revisiting the original tunes, exploring a few new trails of thought.
+In creating new string adaptations, the composer has enjoyed revisiting the original tunes, exploring a few new trails of thought.

 The "Cherry Tree Carol" is a ballad -- a song of many verses telling a story.
 This string arrangement allows for the steady flow from one verse to the next.
 The two opening verses are followed by a brief middle section, marked delicately, inspired by the small cherries which Mary gathers.
 This music grows in intensity in telling of Jesus' birth.
 And then, with sudden simplicity, the opening theme returns quietly as an ending.